The brands with the best customer service in 2022 have not ranked before. Discover the brands that have risen and fallen in rank since 2019.

 - Competitive edge.
 Brands that deliver exceptional customer service differentiate themselves to gain market share against the competition.

 - Boost the bottom line.
 Companies can learn a lot about how to improve their products or services from the issues raised by customers, and make improvements to drive more sales.
-Altogether, researchers have found that a business that delivers great customer service can have sales increases of 20% or more of total revenue.
+Altogether, researchers have found that a business that delivers great service can have sales increases of 20% or more of total revenue.

-Be the food truck: Modern customer service requires that you go to the people, where and when they want, serving up the best that you can offer.
+Be the food truck: Modern service requires that you go to the people, where and when they want, serving up the best that you can offer.
 If you do this, folks will begin flocking to you wherever you go.
 It’s a virtuous circle.

 Examples of brands with the best service